markjprice/cs12dotnet8/docs/errata/errata.md

 - [Page 761 - Using Bootstrap icons](#page-761---using-bootstrap-icons)
 - [Page 771 - Building a customer detail component](#page-771---building-a-customer-detail-component)
 - [Appendix - Page 1 - Exercise 1.1 – Test your knowledge](#appendix---page-1---exercise-11--test-your-knowledge)

+# Page 5 - Choosing the appropriate tool and application type for learning

+> Thanks to [s3ba-b](https://github.com/s3ba-b) for raising [this issue on November 3, 2024](https://github.com/markjprice/cs12dotnet8/issues/74).

+The last sentence says, "Then, in Chapters 12 to 16, you will build websites, services, and web browser apps."
+It should have said, "Then, in Chapters 12 to 15, you will build websites, web browser apps, and web services."

 # Page 10 - Installing other extensions